Transocean (RIG) Dips More Than Broader Markets: What You Should Know

 Transocean will be looking to display strength as it nears its next earnings release, which is expected to be July 31, 2023.
 In that report, analysts expect Transocean to post earnings of -$0.12 per share.
 This would mark a year-over-year decline of 20%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $724.38 million, up 0.33% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $724.38 million, up 0.33% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.55 per share and revenue of $3.04 billion, which would represent changes of +40.86% and +12.86%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.55 per share and revenue of $3.04 billion.
+These totals would mark changes of +40.86% and +12.86%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Transocean.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 10% lower within the past month.
-Transocean is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 10.4% lower.
+Transocean is holding a Zacks Rank of #4 (Sell) right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report